-Transfer of Credit Earned by Examination through the College Level Examination Program (CLEP)
+Transfer of Credit Earned by Examination

+through the College Level Examination Program (CLEP)

-The Regents' universities accept credit earned through CLEP general and subject examinations as indicated on the participating community college transcript provided certain minimum scores are achieved.
+The Regents' universities accept credit earned through CLEP Subject and General Examinations as indicated on the participating community college transcript provided certain minimum scores are achieved.
 For this credit to be validated at the Regents' university, it must be accompanied by at least 12 semester credit hours of course work completed in residence at the community college.